awemorris/suika3/README.md

 Suika3
 ======

-The next-generation visual novel engine for the 2030s and beyond.
+A next-generation cross-platform visual novel engine designed for the 2030s and beyond.

-`Suika3` is a high-performance visual novel engine developed by the `Suika3 Community`.
-Built to be fast, native, and truly universal, Suika3 aims to empower creators across the globe for the decades to come.
+Suika3 is a high-performance, rock-solid visual novel engine developed by the `Suika3 Community`.

+Engineered with state-of-the-art techniques in computer science, Suika3 delivers blazing speed, native performance, and true portability empowering creators worldwide to build timeless experiences that endure for decades.

-Games made with Suika3 run on the `Suika3 JIT Virtual Machine` (VM).
-The VM executes `NovelML 3.0` along with `SuikaScript 3.0`.
+Games made with Suika3 are powered by `NovelML 3.0` and `SuikaScript 3.0`.

-`NovelML 3.0` is a tag-based, human-readable markup for visual novels.
-Familiar to developers from other engines, it uses concise, declarative tags for dialogue and scenes, so scripts are readable at a glance.
+* **NovelML 3.0**: A tag-based, human-readable markup language designed specifically for visual novels.
+It features concise, declarative tags for seamless dialogue and scene control.
+Developers can also extend its capabilities by defining custom tags using SuikaScript.

+* **SuikaScript 3.0**: The robust extension language for Suika3.
+It utilizes a high-speed JIT compiler on desktop platforms and can be compiled into native binaries for production or mobile environments.

+---

+## Why SuikaScript?

+It's OUR language ;-)

+* **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles—even where JIT execution is restricted.
+* **Seamless Platform Review:** Since final builds consist of native code, you'll never face script-related hurdles during App Store or console reviews.
-`SuikaScript 3.0` is our original scripting language that runs at true native speed within the VM.
-Inspired by JavaScript, SuikaScript offers a streamlined syntax that is more intuitive for beginners yet powerful enough for seasoned developers.
-Because both the language and VM are developed in-house, you never have to worry about being left behind by upstream language updates or breaking changes.
-Your scripts will remain stable and compatible for the long term.
+* **Developer-Friendly:** Inspired by JavaScript, the syntax is intuitive for beginners yet powerful for veterans.
+* **Long-term Stability:** Because we develop both the language and the VM in-house, you're safe from breaking upstream changes.
+Your scripts stay compatible for the long haul.

+---

+## Key Features

+* **High Performance**: Powered by the Suika JIT VM, it delivers unparalleled execution speed.
+* **Lightweight**: Engineered to run smoothly even on low-spec hardware and in developing regions.
+* **Universal Platform**: Designed with a "port anywhere" strategy, ensuring compatibility with almost every modern platform.
+* **Extensible**: NovelML can be seamlessly expanded by developers using SuikaScript.
+* **Reliable**: Built on the proven codebase of Suika2 and integrated with the modern Playfield Engine.
+* **Jot-and-Run**: A powerful markup language designed to bring your stories to life in an instant.

+---

-## Status: Implementing for 1.0.0
+## Status: Working Hard for 1.0.0!

 We are planning the 1.0.0 release at the end of March 2026.
-Currently, We are working hard to implement this software.
+Currently we are working very hard to complete Suika3.

 **Our current status is:**
 * ✅ We have implemented all APIs in C.
 * ✅ We have implemented all tags in C.
-* ❌ We are implementing API warppers for the scripting language.
+* We are implementing API warppers for the scripting language.
+(Around 300 APIs)
     * Config
     * Input
     * Game